estherpark514/Atlanta-Food-Finder/readme.md

 ## HTML Pages

 Feel free to rename the HTML file as needed.
 Just let the team know if you make any changes so the backend can be updated accordingly.
-Also, feel free to delete the comments!
+Also, feel free to delete the comments in the file!

 ### `register.html`
 - **Purpose:** Signup page for new users.